-For all primary, general, special, and local elections, the Board of Civil Authority has charge of the conduct of elections within the political subdivision for which it is elected.
+For all primary, general, special, and local elections, the Board of Civil Authority is in charge of the conduct of elections within the political subdivision for which it is elected.
 17 V.S.A. § 2451.
 Conducting elections includes a variety of responsibilities, which are summarized below.

-For further details on the responsibilities of election officials, please consult Title 17 of the Vermont Statutes Annotated and the Elections Procedures Manual published by the Secretary of State's Office in July of every even-numbered year.
+For further details on the responsibilities of election officials, please consult Title 17 of the Vermont Statutes Annotated and the Elections Procedures guide..

-The Elections Procedure Manual is available on our website at https://www.sec.state.vt.us/media/769939/2016-election-procedures.pdf.

-a.
-Choosing a Presiding Officer
+The Elections Procedures guide is available on our website at sos.vermont.gov/elections/town-clerks/election-procedures/ a.
+Choosing a Presiding Officer b.
+Appointing Assistant Election Officers